Rfkgaming89/discord-email-notification/README.md

 ## Email Notifier for Discord

-Hey there!
-Here’s how to get your Email Notifier for Discord up and running.
+Welcome!
+Here’s a quick guide to getting your Email Notifier for Discord up and running.

 ### 1. Clone the Repository

-First, grab the code from GitHub.
+Start by cloning the repository from GitHub.
 Open your terminal and run:

 ```bash
 git clone https://github.com/Rfkgaming89/discord-email-notification.git
 cd discord-email-notification
 ```

-Switch to the `docker` branch with:
+Then switch to the `docker` branch with:

 ```bash
 git checkout docker
 ```

-### 2. Configure the `.env` File
+### 2. Set Up the `.env` File

-You need to set up your environment variables.
-Copy the example file:
+You’ll need to configure your environment variables.
+First, copy the example file:

 ```bash
 cp .env.example .env
 ```

-Edit `.env` to include your IMAP server details, email account, password, Discord token, guild ID, and channel ID.
+Open `.env` and add your IMAP server details, email credentials, Discord token, guild ID, and channel ID.

-### 3. Build and Run the Docker Container
+### 3. Build and Start the Docker Container

-Now, let’s build and start the Docker container:
+Next, build and launch the Docker container with:

 ```bash
 docker-compose up --build
 ```

-Docker will handle the rest.
-It may take a moment, so hang tight.
+This will take care of setting everything up.
+It might take a few moments, so please be patient.

-### 4. Verify It’s Working
+### 4. Check Everything’s Running Smoothly

-Check if your container is running:
+To ensure your container is up and running, use:

 ```bash
 docker ps
 ```

-To view logs, use:
+To view logs and troubleshoot any issues, run:

 ```bash
 docker-compose logs
 ```

-This will show you any activity or errors.

-### 5. Stop the Container
+### 5. Stopping the Container

-When you’re done, stop everything with:
+When you’re finished, you can stop the container with:

 ```bash
 docker-compose down
 ```

-### 6. Updating
+### 6. Updating the Setup

-If you make changes and need to update, rebuild with:
+If you need to update the setup or make changes, rebuild with:

 ```bash
 docker-compose build